-Heroku Connect Logging and Maintenance Operations
+Heroku Connect Maintenance Operations

 Table of Contents

-Changing the plan of your Heroku Postgres Database
+Changing the Plan of Your Heroku Postgres Database

-If you’re upgrading from a hobby tier database, you won’t be able to create a follower.
-Instead, use the PG Copy process instead to copy data into the new database.
-Simply pause Heroku Connect at the same time as you put your application into maintenance mode, and resume it again when you reactivate your application.
+process to copy data into the new database.
+Pause Heroku Connect at the same time as you put your application into maintenance mode, and resume it again when you reactivate your application.

 Upgrading the Version of a Heroku Postgres Database